 After completing a MSc in Environmental management, Andy went on to become a secondary school geography teacher.
 He is delighted to have joined the Trust to focus his education efforts around his passion for wildlife and conservation.
 Outside of work, Andy is happiest when spending time with his family and telling people about ‘boring’ documentaries he has watched.

 Annie started with the Trust as a volunteer in 2016 and a year later she joined the Pollinating the Peak team.
 Her role is exciting and varied with no two days the same!
 Learning, talking and teaching people about bumblebees is one of her favourite things to do.
-She balances work with studying for an MSc in Wildlife Biology & Conservation and spends any spare time climbing and hill-walking in the UK & abroad.
+She balances work with studying for an MSc in Wildlife Biology and Conservation and spends any spare time climbing and hill-walking in the UK and abroad.

 Emma joined the Trust in December 2018.
 Emma worked as an ecologist in several different roles and most notably setting up and leading the Kent Downs AONB for a decade.
 Emma decided to re-train and taught biology, chemistry and physics in secondary schools, before working at the University of Kent on environmental and ecological partnerships and projects.
 Emma is delighted to be back in the field joining the Making a Buzz for the Coast team, helping to deliver this vital project for Kent and beyond.
 When not out enjoying wildlife and countryside with family, friends and dogs, Emma is on her bike (on and off road), playing tennis for her village club, as well as gardening, cooking, and drinking Kent’s finest fare.